-After a long day at work, you get home to reconnect with the people you love most.
-But at the dinner table, your middle schooler is unusually quiet.
-Stress from school, sports and life in general seem to take the blame, but this child is usually sunny and talkative.
+Your kids are constantly on their phones, but did you know there’s a dark side to Snapchat?
+At the dinner table, your middle schooler is unusually quiet.
+Stress from school, sports and life in general seem to take the blame.
+But this child is usually sunny and talkative.
 You ask what’s going on and she just shakes her head, doesn’t want to talk.

-For preteens and teens going through rapid physiological changes, social pressures large and small are keenly felt in their daily lives.
+For preteens and teens going through rapid physiological changes, social pressures loom large.
 One teensy-weensy mean comment on Snapchat can send a kid reeling.

 While social media is the social lifeline for kids, it’s also home to quick and careless responses that hurt.
 And some kids intend to hurt others.
 Today, cyberbullying is a daily threat to every child’s well-being — and with potentially disastrous results.